Montgomery Peak

 Montgomery Peak is a mountain in the White Mountains of California, USA.
 It is less than 1 mi from Boundary Peak, the highest point in Nevada; and it is taller than Boundary Peak.
 Boundary Peak has a prominence of less than 300 feet.
 Montgomery can be climbed in combination with Boundary Peak.
 The two peaks are in the Inyo National Forest and White Mountains Wilderness.
-Montgomery Peak is in Inyo County (California), and Boundary Peak is in Esmeralda County, in Nevada.
+Montgomery Peak is in Mono County (California), and Boundary Peak is in Esmeralda County, in Nevada.